-The House of Lords Library holds a number of special collections.
-These include individual items of particular value because of their age, rarity, provenance or bindings, as well as unique and distinctive collections.
-Many titles are listed on the English Short Title Catalogue.
+The Library holds a collection of around 80,000 books.
+We also hold an extensive collection of historic material.
+These are searchable on the English Short Title Catalogue.
 Members of the public with research interests in the special collections may apply to consult items via the Parliamentary Archives.

 Deposited papers are also placed in the Library by government ministers in response to requests for information by MPs or peers in the form of parliamentary questions or requests during debates.
 These can be searched on the Deposited Papers site.

 We publish briefings on every major item of business in the House of Lords, providing Members with an essential overview of the topic, its progress in Parliament, and recent developments, to help them engage with business in the Chamber.
 We also produce topical and current affairs briefings and blogs, providing authoritative, up-to-date information on key topics and events.
 These briefings are all available on this site.

 Where can I find Library vacancies?

 Library vacancies will be advertised on the House of Lords Careers website.
 See also Library Recruitment Information ( PDF 3.34 MB).

 Where can I find more information on the House of Lords?